prometheus/alertmanager/docs/configuration.md

 Receiver is a named configuration of one or more notification integrations.

+Note: As part of lifting the past moratorium on new receivers it was agreed that, in addition to the existing requirements, new notification integrations will be required to have a committed maintainer with push access.

 ```yaml
 # The unique name of the receiver.
 name: <string>